charlesagyemang/possinote_ui_sa/README.md

-# PossiNotify Customer Dashboard
+# PossiNote Customer Dashboard

-A comprehensive Next.js dashboard for PossiNotify customers to manage API keys, monitor usage, send SMS, and manage their account.
+A comprehensive Next.js dashboard for PossiNote customers to manage API keys, monitor usage, send SMS, and manage their account.

 ## Features